-3. Research Productivity: Conference activities (symposia, poster presentations) 1 2 3 4 5 1 = no conference activity, 2 = conference attended, 3 = co-authored poster or talk, 4 = first author poster, 5 = oral presentation (as presenter) or symposium chaired EXPECTATION: Rising 2nd and 3rd year expected at 1-2, Rising 4th year expected at 3 or higher 1 4.
-Research Productivity: Publications or work on publications done during the evaluation period 1 2 3 4 5 1 = no publication efforts 2 = collaborative work on publication preparation 3 = first author manuscript preparation OR collaborative co-author work submitted 4 = in addition to continued publication efforts, first author manuscript submission OR acceptance of a collaborate co-authored publication in the last year 5 = more than one paper accepted for publication in the last year EXPECTATION: No explicit expectations for publication (for descriptive purposes only) Suggestion: Rising 3rd and 4th years: 2 or higher 5.
-Additional research experiences (journal or grant review, grantsmanship) N Y Qualitative Feedback (basis for ratings): Commendations: Recommendations:
+3. Research Productivity: Conference activities (symposia, poster presentations) 1 2 3 4 5 1 = no conference activity, 2 = conference attended, 3 = co-authored poster or talk, 4 = first author poster, 5 = oral presentation (as presenter) or symposium chaired EXPECTATION: Rising 2nd and 3rd year expected at 1-2, Rising 4th year expected at 3 or higher T 4.
+Research Productivity: Publications or work on publications done during the evaluation period 1 2 3 4 5 1 = no publication efforts 2 = collaborative work on publication preparation 3 = first author manuscript preparation OR collaborative co-author work submitted 4 = in addition to continued publication efforts, first author manuscript submission OR acceptance of a collaborate co-authored publication one paper accepted for publication in the last year EXPECTATION: No explicit expectations for publication (for descriptive purposes only) Suggestion: Rising 3rd and 4th years: 2 or higher oublicat ion in th ne last y ear 5.
+Additional research experiences (journal or grant review, grantsmanship) N Y litative Feedback (basis for ratings): Com mendations: Reco ommendations:

 CLINICAL PERFORMANCE (Circle one) 1.
-Assessment (measurement, psychometrics, administration, interpretation, reports) 1 2 3 4 5 1 = Insufficient, 2 = Basic knowledge of assessment, 3 = adequate administration of tests, learns new tes appropriate, report writing adequate, 4 = some independence of battery selection, interpretation and di integration of interview and assessment results EXPECTATION: Rising 2 nd years expected at 2, Rising 3 rd years expected at 3, Rising 4 th year and bey ond exp pected at 4 · 2.
-Intervention (therapeutic alliance, case conceptualization, intervention planning and outcome tracking, quality of intervention implementation, breadth of intervention techniques) 1 2 3 4 5 1 = Insufficient 2 = Strong interviewing skills, able to establish rapport with client 3 = Demonstration of basic therapy skills (achieve therapeutic alliance, able to administer therapeutic to constructs treatment plan with assistance) 4 = Case conceptualization with minimal assistance, demonstration of independent thinking, demonstratechnique/manualized treatment 5 = Sophisticated and/or nuanced therapy technique, capacity for working with difficult cases, makes a decisions, demonstration of breadth of intervention techniques EXPECTATION: Rising 2nd years expected at 2, Rising 3rd years expected at 3, Rising 4th year and beyong ntion of at leas st one t depend treatm ent
+Assessment (measurement, psychometrics, administration, interpretation, reports) 1 2 3 4 5 1 = Insufficient, 2 = Basic knowledge of assessment, 3 = adequate administration of tests, learns new test administration when appropriate, report writing adequate, 4 = some independence of battery selection, interpretation and diagnosis, 5 = sophisticated integration of interview and assessment results EXPECTATION: Rising 2 nd years expected at 2, Rising 3 rd years expected at 3, Rising 4 th year and beyond expected at 4 2.
+Intervention (therapeutic alliance, case conceptualization, intervention planning and outcome tracking, quality of intervention implementation, breadth of intervention techniques) 1 2 3 4 5

+- 1 = Insufficient - 2 = Strong interviewing skills, able to establish rapport with client - 3 = Demonstration of basic therapy skills (achieve therapeutic alliance, able to administer therapeutic techniques with guidance, constructs treatment plan with assistance) - 4 = Case conceptualization with minimal assistance, demonstration of independent thinking, demonstration of at least one treatment technique/manualized treatment - 5 = Sophisticated and/or nuanced therapy technique, capacity for working with difficult cases, makes appropriate independent decisions, demonstration of breadth of intervention techniques

+EXPECTATION: Rising 2nd years expected at 2, Rising 3rd years expected at 3, Rising 4th year and beyond expected at 4

 3. Supervision behaviors 1 2 3 4 5

-1 = Insufficient use of supervision, fails to incorporate feedback, or does not follow through with instruct 2 = Makes good use of supervision and is growing as a clinician through incorporating feedback 3 = Is able to identify areas of potential growth and seek feedback or training, knows what is needed in sout information 4 = In addition to making strong use of supervision, is beginning to mentor junior students, providing ap 5 = Serves as a competent mid-level supervisor to other students, provides valuable feedback in an approx EXPECTATION: Rising 2nd years expected at 2, Rising 3rd years expected at 3, Rising 4th years are expected opropr opropr iate fe e manı edbacl ner • eeks
+1 = Insufficient use of supervision, fails to incorporate feedback, or does not follow through with instructions 2 = Makes good use of supervision and is growing as a clinician through incorporating feedback 3 = Is able to identify areas of potential growth and seek feedback or training, knows what is needed in supervision and actively seeks out information 4 = In addition to making strong use of supervision, is beginning to mentor junior students, providing appropriate feedback 5 = Serves as a competent mid-level supervisor to other students, provides valuable feedback in an appropriate manner

+One EXPECTATION: Rising 2 nd years expected at 2, Rising 3 rd years expected at 3, Rising 4 th years are expe cicu a t T U1 6 ibuvc

-litative Feedback (basis for ratings): titu a 1701 abure
+Qua llitative Feedback (basis for ratings):

-u a intative recuback (basis ior ratings).

 Con nmendations:

-nmendations:
+Rec ommendations: